Our most popular contraceptives: IUS v combination pill

 The IUS – Disadvantages

-• For the IUS to be fitted you will need an appointment with a doctor or nurse and will need to have a pelvic examination
+• You will need an appointment with a doctor or nurse and will need to have a pelvic examination to have the IUS fitted

 • There is a small risk of infection when it is fitted and you may be advised to have a test for STIs beforehand

-• There is a small chance the IUS can move or be pushed out of the womb.
-After fitting, you will be taught how to check it is in place
+• There is a small chance the IUS can move or be pushed out of the womb (1 in 20).
+After fitting, you will be taught how to check your coil threads to make sure it’s still in place

 • In the rare chance you do become pregnant while using the IUS, there is a small risk of an ectopic pregnancy (a pregnancy outside of the womb)

-• Some women experience irregular bleeding or ‘spotting’, especially in the first few months which usually settles.
+• Some women experience irregular bleeding or ‘spotting’, especially in the first 3-6 months which usually settles

 • Some women experience headaches, acne and breast tenderness which usually improve after the first few months.
 Some women experience changes in libido and mood.

-• Some women may develop small fluid filled cysts on their ovaries.
+• Rarely, women can develop small fluid filled cysts on their ovaries.
 These are usually harmless and resolve without treatment

 • The IUS does not protect you from sexually transmitted infections (STIs), so for this you need to use condoms as well.